 When booking a south Bali hotel room, be careful where you book.

 As tourist numbers on Bali have exploded, so have the number of chain hotels.
 The number of available rooms has more than doubled since 2005.
-The boom in building large hotels in Kuta, Legian, Seminyak, Kerobokan and Canggu is changing the area's character in fundamental ways, especially as the many family-run, cheap and cheerful small inns are pushed out.
+The boom in the construction of large hotels in Kuta, Legian, Seminyak, Kerobokan and Canggu is changing the area's character in fundamental ways, especially as the many family-run, cheap and cheerful small inns are pushed out.

 While some of these large new hotels are appearing in traditionally appealing areas of south Bali, not far from the beaches and nightlife, scores more are opening far from the areas visitors consider desirable.
 Many chains have properties in both good and unappealing areas and it is easy to get misled about a hotel's actual location, especially on booking websites.
 In the tradition of real estate agents everywhere, 'Seminyak' is now the address used for hotels far into Denpasar.